philippnormann/nvidia-sniper/README.md

 pipenv run python -m sniper
 ```
 ## Configuration
-In the `customer.json` file, some fields require specific values.
+In the `config` folder a `customer.json` file and `notifications.json` file are used to configure the data used to auto fill the forms and to configure the bots botifications.
+To get started, copy and rename the two template files and customize the fields to your liking.

-### `notifications`
+### `notifications.json`
 The bot can send multiple push notifications, including a screenshot attachment along the checkout process.
 See https://github.com/caronc/apprise#supported-notifications for more information.
-Add additional entries to the `notifications` dictionary in the `customer.json` file for multiple providers.
+Add additional entries to the `services` dictionary in the `notifications.json` file for multiple providers.
 For each notification, a custom `message` can be set.
 Additionally, the `screenshot` attachment can be toggled per provider.

 A couple of example URLs for different notification services:
 - `pover://user@token`: Pushover
 - `tgram://bottoken/ChatID`: Telegram
 - `discord://webhook_id/webhook_token`: Discord

+### `customer.json`
+In the `customer.json` file you can configure your locale and the field contents used for auto-filling the checkout forms.
+Some fields require specific values.

 ### `locale`
 The `locale` field can have the following values: